Machines (Nier: Automata): Background

 Beginning in 5012 AD, an unnamed alien species attempted to invade Earth, which at that point was solely populated by androids created by humans - humanity itself had long since gone extinct due to White Chlorination Syndrome and the relapse of Project Gestalt following the events of Drakengard's Ending E and Nier.
-Taking over both North and South America, the aliens began mass-producing Machines, commanding them solely to destroy the enemy.
-Despite the attempts of Emil, an immortal magical weapon, to fight back, the Machines drive the androids to near defeat, causing them to create a storage facility on the Moon to preserve the remaining data on the human race.
+Taking over both North and South America, the aliens began mass-producing machines, commanding them solely to destroy the enemy.
+Despite the attempts of Emil, an immortal magical weapon, to fight back, the machines drive the androids to near defeat, causing them to create a storage facility on the Moon to preserve the remaining data on the human race.

-Following the events of the novella The Fire of Prometheus, P-33, a human-made military robot from Nier, drives the alien Machines to rebel against their creators.
+Following the events of the novella The Fire of Prometheus, P-33, a human-made military robot from Nier, drives the alien machines to rebel against their creators.
 They defeat the aliens, but begin to copy humanity's behavior in order to evolve.
-Afraid of losing the sole purpose given to them by their creators, "defeat the enemy", they decide to enable an endless conflict between androids and Machines, placing a backdoor in Project YoRHa in order to destroy it and start over so that the androids cannot learn too much.
+Afraid of losing the sole purpose given to them by their creators, "defeat the enemy", they decide to enable an endless conflict between androids and machines.

 Close to the beginning of Nier: Automata, a group of machines attempting to reproduce create the highly advanced lifeforms Adam and Eve, who become obsessed with humanity.
 Shortly after the destruction of the Bunker, the Machine Network constructs an immense tower from crystallized silicon and carbon for the purpose of destroying the human server.
-However, the Red Girls change their mind after considering the meaning of existence, converting it to fire an interstellar ark containing Machine memories to a new world.
-While attempting to infiltrate the Tower, 9S and A2 learn that the YoRHa androids are technically Machines themselves, as they are made using recycled cores.
+However, the Red Girls change their mind after considering the meaning of existence, converting it to fire an interstellar ark containing machine memories to a new world.
+While attempting to infiltrate the Tower, 9S and A2 learn that the YoRHa androids are technically machines themselves, as they are made using recycled cores.
 Depending on the ending, the tower is destroyed, or remains intact until the ark is successfully launched.